R3Conclave/conclave-core-sdk/README.md

+> :warning: Please note the Conclave SDK is discontinued and is no longer actively maintained.
+Please feel free to fork this repo if you wish to continue making improvements.
+For any further queries, including use of the Key Derivation Service (KDS), please reach out to [R3](https://www.r3.com/contact/).

 [![Conclave Core SDK](.github/assets/logo.png)][conclave_website]

 The [Conclave Core SDK][docs] is an open source platform that lets you create SGX enclaves easily.
 You can